30 trees to be removed along Saratoga Creek

 SARATOGA, Calif.
-(KGO) --It's very peaceful along Saratoga Creek but that will soon change.
+(KGO) --Thirty drought-weakened trees are coming down in Saratoga over concerns they could fall on people, homes, or power lines.

-Crews from the Santa Clara Valley Water District are setting up to take down about 30 Eucalyptus trees in the area Monday.
+Crews from the Santa Clara Valley Water District began setting up along Saratoga Creek on Monday to bring down giant Eucalyptus trees - some as tall as 150 feet.

-This is a two week project.
-An oversized crane will be used along the creek between Cox Avenue and Prospect Road.
+"Since the drought we've seen the trees health in general in the grove decline," said John Chapman with the Santa Clara Valley Water District.

 Just relax. pic.twitter.com/Z59PAyZc1Y— Matt Keller (@MattKellerABC7) April 2, 2018